sebschu/lm-understanding-seminar/index.md

 ### Accommodations

 If you need any accommodations due to a disability or chronic illness, please either contact Sebastian at [seschust@lst.uni-saarland.de](mailto:seschust@lst.uni-saarland.de) or the [Equal Opportunities and Diversity Management Unit](https://www.uni-saarland.de/en/verwaltung/chancengleichheit/ksb) of the university.

+### All students are welcome

+I am committed to doing what I can to work for equity and to create an inclusive learning environment that actively values the diversity of backgrounds, identities, and experiences of everyone in this seminar.
+I also know that I will sometimes make missteps.
+If you notice some way that I could do better, I hope that you will let me know about it.